Markets shun Nord Stream 2 amid US threat

 "Should it not be possible to secure project financing for the remaining 70 percent … OMV is planning to make medium-term financing available," he said.

-The sanctions, which were signed into life by US president Donald Trump in September, threatened fines against investors in Russian energy projects.
+The sanctions, which were signed into life by US president Donald Trump in September, threatened to fine investors in Russian energy projects.

-A US source told EUobserver at the time the sanctions deliberately targeted Nord Stream 2 because the State Department saw it as a Russian ploy to divide the EU and to undermine Europe's energy security.
+A US source told EUobserver at the time the sanctions deliberately targeted Nord Stream 2 because Congress saw it as a Russian ploy to divide the EU and to undermine Europe's energy security.

-The source said the threat of fines was designed to spook investors even if they were never imposed.
+The source said the risk of fines was designed to spook investors even if they were never imposed.

 Commenting on OMV's announcement, Stefan Meister, a scholar of Russian affairs at the German Council on Foreign Relations, a think tank in Berlin, told EUobserver on Wednesday: "They are nervous about the sanctions, because they know that US law enforcement is working and can make problems for their investments".